Official course description:

 The course builds upon the previous semester.
 It is a requirement that students have attended Digital Media Analysis.

 Intended learning outcomes

 After the course, the student should be able to:

-- Relate implications of current data collection, storage and analytics practices to the broader context of network society
+- Relate data collection, storage and analytics to concepts and theories of the network society.

 Ordinary examExam type: